alec-kingsley/jotter/README.md

 # Jotter interpreter

-NOTE: This is a work in progress.
+DISCLAIMER: This is a work in progress.
 The below describes the planned documentation for the Jotter language.

-Jotter is for throwing down math/physics and just figuring stuff out It handles all the heavy lifting for you, with syntax that matches real math.
+Jotter is for throwing down math/physics and just figuring stuff out.
+Its syntax is very familiar to real math.

+Jotter is not meant to be a full programming language.
+It won't support complex string manipulation or data structures.
+Its goal is just to make life easier and solve problems quickly.

 ## Grammar